SimonRichardson/crwlr/README.md

 -----

-Quick guide to getting started:
+Quick guide to getting started, this assumes you've got the `$GOPATH` setup correctly and the gopath bin folder is in your `$PATH`:

 ```
+glide install
-make all
+make clean all
 cd dist

 ./crwlr crawl -addr="http://tomblomfield.com"